georgewatson/deoxyribose/README.md

 ## Integer literals

-"But," I hear you cry, "How am I supposed to represent numbers using only the letters A, C, G, and T?"

-"Simple," I reply.
-"You just express natural numbers in base-4 such that A = 0, C = 1, G = 2, and T = 3."

-Since a codon can only be three characters long, this limits integer literals to the range `AAA = 0` to `TTT = 63`.
+Integer literals are expressed as a three-digit number in base-4, such that `A` = 0, `C` = 1, `G` = 2, and `T` = 3.
+This limits integer literals to the range `AAA` (0) to `TTT` (63).

 Once stored inside the stack, values are not subject to these same limits, and are treated just like ordinary Python numbers.
-Larger values, floats, and negative numbers can be constructed using mathematical operations.
+Larger values, floats, and negative numbers can therefore be constructed using mathematical operations.

 Unicode characters can be stored as their character reference and converted back by arginine.
-There is no built-in string (or array) datatype, only ints ordered on the stack.
+There is no built-in string (or array) datatype, nor any real distinction between ints and floats, only numbers ordered on the stack.

 ## Examples